trev155/stupefaction/README.md

 https://apps.twitter.com/app/15289640

 ## NOTES
+### up next
+- finish tweet extraction to file
+- how to ensure no duplicate tweet texts?
+- start working on a script that reads from file and does stuff

 ### short term idea
 - twitter api (streaming, or regular search)-> get tweets -> save to mysql db
     - query: either automatically fetch some trending hashtag, or just manually enter a query